CPD Requirements for NT Lawyers

 Annual CPD Requirements

-According the Law Society of the NT legal CPD scheme, practitioners must earn a minimum of 10 legal CPD points every CPD year (1 April – 31 March annually).
+According to the Law Society of the NT legal CPD scheme, practitioners must earn a minimum of 10 legal CPD points every CPD year (1 April – 31 March annually).

-Under the amended legal CPD rules, practitioners must complete a minimum of 10 CPD points each CPD year (1 April – 31 March) and must earn a minimum of 1 legal CPD point in each of the following core competency areas:
+Under the legal CPD rules, practitioners must complete a minimum of 10 legal CPD points each CPD year (1 April – 31 March) and must earn a minimum of 1 legal CPD point in each of the following core competency areas:

 - Ethics and Professional Responsibility;